kimh/release_note/README.md

 [![Circle CI](https://circleci.com/gh/kimh/release_note.svg?style=svg)](https://circleci.com/gh/kimh/release_note)

 # ReleaseNote
-ReleaeNote is a notification aggregation service for software releases.
+ReleaseNote is a notification aggregation service for software releases.

 ## Why?
 How do you keep track of new releases of software that you are interested in?
 Subscribe to mailing lists?
 RSS?